PaulHalliday/Ionic-2-Admob-Integration/README.md

 `$ npm install`

-As well as this, make sure you've got the `ionic plugin add cordova-plugin-admobpro` installed.
+As well as this, make sure you've got the `cordova-plugin-admobpro` installed.

 `$ ionic plugin add cordova-plugin-admobpro`